-Real thought they had re-taken the lead when Di Maria collected Khedira's throughball in the area and finished well, but he was ruled to be in an offside position.
+Real thought it had re-taken the lead when Di Maria collected Khedira's through ball in the area and finished well, but he was ruled to be in an offside position.

 The La Liga giants then had another goal chalked off shortly after the restart.